OPEN FRAME MONITOR

 Industrial Operator Terminals

-Custom HMI panels integrated into machines where enclosure and I/O are system-defined.
+Custom HMI displays integrated into machines where enclosure layout, I/O position, and user interaction are system-defined.

-Typical conditions: long duty cycles, touch tuning needs, defined cable exit direction.
+Typical review: long duty cycles, touch tuning, cable exit direction, mounting boundaries, and repeat production.

 Infrastructure